Browse by Medical Category

-Massachusetts General Hospital's Department of Surgery employs minimally invasive surgical techniques to treat a wide range of conditions.
+Massachusetts General Hospital's Division of Thoracic Surgery employs minimally invasive surgical techniques to treat a wide range of chest disorders.

 Using high-definition imaging technology and precision instruments, surgeons work through tiny incisions to perform these procedures.
 In comparison with traditional (i.e., open) surgery, minimally invasive surgery generally involves:

 As one of the world's foremost academic medical centers, Mass General is committed to developing new minimally invasive surgical techniques and integrating them into our care options, including video-assisted thoracic surgery (VATS) and robotic surgery.
 We offer a comprehensive approach to treating the diseases of the lungs, thymus (mediastinum) and esophagus, building upon a legacy of excellence in traditional surgery.
 Additionally, we employ the latest endoscopic and laparoscopic procedures for diseases of the airways and esophagus.